iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/documentation/sections/03--field-type-use/02--adding-images.md

 ![Ansel Cropping](/assets/img/documentation/ansel/ansel-cropping.png)

-Use the crop lasso to select the relevant portion of the image you would like, and press the accept button (green checkmark).
+Use the crop lasso to select the relevant portion of the image you would like, and press the accept button (green check-mark).

 <div class="content-blocks__note">
 	<div class="content-blocks__note-title">Note</div>